-If DSV are handling your freight we can assist you with this.
+If DSV is handling your freight we can assist you with this.

-It is important to note that export declarations must be pre-lodged with customs.
-The Export Accompanying Document (EAD) issued by customs needs to accompany the goods to the port where the goods are being presented to customs.
+It is important to note that export declarations must be pre-lodged Customs.
+The Export Accompanying Document (EAD) issued by Customs needs to accompany the goods to the port where the goods are being presented to customs.

 6) To complete the export declaration the broker will ask you to complete a commercial invoice

 The commercial invoice should contain the value of your goods – which is the price you’re selling them for.
 Your broker may also require the freight costs or export insurance (which you may or may not have included in the selling price), depending on the terms of sale.
 It is important that the information provided on the commercial invoice is accurate.
 This invoice will be used by your broker to make an official customs declaration.